NachmaniLab/Phoenix/README.md

 If you use *Phoenix* in your work, please cite:

-Halperin Y., Nachmani D., Rabani M. (2025).
-A unified analysis of cell-type and trajectory-associated pathways in single-cell data using Phoenix. bioRxiv. https://doi.org/10.1101/2025.09.29.679361
+Halperin Y, Nachmani D, Rabani M. A unified analysis of cell-type and trajectory-associated pathways in single-cell data using Phoenix. *Genome Research*.
+2026. doi:10.1101/gr.281411.125.